Quantifying structural uncertainty in chemical reaction network inference: Introduction

-We note that most methods that explore a combinatorial CRN space are designed to infer a single CRN structure.
-For methods that require hyperparameter tuning, even though different CRN structures are inferred for multiple hyperparameter values, considerable attention is given to choosing an ideal hyperparameter value to identify the `best' CRN structure.
+These methods that deal with combinatorial CRN spaces are mostly designed to infer a single CRN structure.
+For methods that require hyperparameter tuning, even though different CRN structures are inferred over multiple hyperparameter values, considerable attention is given to choosing an ideal hyperparameter value to identify the ``best'' CRN structure.
 However, in data-limited settings, there may be insufficient information available to identify the correct CRN.
 If structural uncertainty is present, then predictions based on a single CRN structure will be overconfident and thus unreliable.
-The case for quantifying structural uncertainty is further strengthened by the existence of dynamically equivalent CRNs~\cite{craciun_identifiability_2008}, which are structurally distinct CRNs that produce identical governing equations under mass-action kinetics, and are thus indistinguishable on the basis of observed concentrations alone.
+The case for quantifying structural uncertainty is further strengthened by the existence of dynamically equivalent CRNs~\cite{craciun_identifiability_2008}, which are structurally distinct CRNs that produce identical governing equations under mass-action kinetics, and are thus indistinguishable based on observed concentrations alone.
 Here, instead of narrowing down a vast family of model structures to a single structure, we account for structural uncertainty by finding multiple CRN structures that each plausibly explain observed data.

 An important exception to the prevailing paradigm of inferring a single CRN structure is the Bayesian approach of RJMCMC~\cite{galagali_exploiting_2019}, where the output of CRN inference is a posterior probability distribution over CRN structures.
 This reflects a Bayesian view of model selection~\cite{kirk_model_2013}, where a prior belief about the model structure is updated in light of observed data, resulting in the posterior distribution.
 RJMCMC explores this posterior distribution by iteratively proposing model structures along with their corresponding parameters.
 When a model structure is proposed, the proposed parameter values need to provide a good fit to the data (relative to the current iteration) for the proposal to be accepted.
 If the acceptance rate is too low, RJMCMC fails to explore different model structures efficiently~\cite{galagali_exploiting_2019}.
 As noted previously, designing proposals that efficiently explore model space is a formidable challenge, especially for large, complex model spaces.